-The default class (gunicorn.glogging.Logger) handle most of normal usages in logging.
+The default class (gunicorn.glogging.Logger) handles most normal usages in logging.
 It provides error and access logging.

-You can provide your own logger by giving Gunicorn a Python path to a subclass like gunicorn.glogging.
-Logger.
+You can provide your own logger by giving Gunicorn a Python path to a class that quacks like gunicorn. glogging.Logger.

 logconfig